U.S. senators question Amazon on coronavirus safety at warehouses

 Seattle-based Amazon has seen a rush of business as a result of the coronavirus outbreak.
 Earlier this week it said it would receive only vital supplies at its U.S. and UK and other European warehouses until April 5, in order to free up inventory space for medical and household goods in high demand.

-Amazon has said it increased cleaning of stair rails, door handles and other surfaces at its buildings.
+Amazon said it was helping communities in need while protecting its staff.
 It has staggered work times, ended stand-up meetings during shifts and required hand-washing after someone sneezes or coughs.
+Employees have allotted time to wash their hands whenever they desire, without hurting their performance, the company said.

-“We have worked closely with local authorities to proactively respond, ensuring we continue to serve customers while taking care of our associates,” Amazon has said.
+“We have taken extreme measures to keep people safe, tripling down on deep cleaning, procuring safety supplies that are available, and changing processes to ensure those in our buildings are keeping safe distances,” Amazon said.

-The letter asked that Amazon answer several questions in writing by March 26, including whether it would agree to cover employees’ COVID-19 test costs and whether it would offer paid sick leave to workers who are not diagnosed with the virus.
+The senators’ letter asked the company to answer several questions in writing by March 26, including whether it would agree to cover employees’ COVID-19 test costs and whether it would offer paid sick leave to workers who are not diagnosed with the virus.

 The company has announced other benefits for employees fearful of contagion, such as unlimited unpaid time off for hourly workers through the end of March.